hedongyan/RandomizedTrialDataset/Readme.md

 Socrates: As I know only one thing–that I know nothing.
 ###
 Confucius: When you know it you know it, when you don’t know, you don’t know.
 This is knowledge.
+###
+Heart Sutra: There is no ignorance, and there is also no end to ignorance.

 ## What should we do to get a 'causal' model?
 Why such 'causal' model is useful?
 ###